cataclysmbnteam/Cataclysm-BN/docs/en/mod/lua/reference/lua.md

 ## Spell {#sol::Spell}

 > The class used for spells that _a player_ knows, casts, and gains experience for using.
-If a given spell is not supposed to be directly cast by a player, consider using SpellSimple instead.
+If a given spell is not supposed to be directly cast by a player, consider using <code>[SpellSimple](#sol::SpellSimple)</code> instead.

 ### Bases {#sol::Spell::@bases}